 Can I Safely Get Dental Implants If I Have Crohn’s Disease?

 If you live in Glendale and want to have dental implants placed because you have missing teeth, whether as a result of your Crohn’s disease or not, call our doctors today.
 During your consultation, they will determine the extent of your condition to decide if there is anything that may affect your dental implants.
-Ultimately, it is important that your gums and jawbone are healthy enough to receive the dental implants, and when you visit our doctors, they will examine your mouth to determine the best course of treatment.
+Ultimately, it is important that your gums and jawbone are healthy enough to receive the dental implants, and when you visit our doctors, they will examine your mouth to determine the course of treatment.

 Call Our Doctors Office To Schedule Your Dental Implant Consultation